-Summative assessment is any form of Letter grades shall be used to describe assessment that will contribute to the final grade of a student.
+Summative assessment is any form of assessment that will contribute to the final grade of a student.
 Guidelines for conducting summative assessments are as follows:

-- a.
+a.
 Each course Coordinator shall assess all aspects of the course objectives.

 Multiple methods, including the creation of a blueprint, are usually required to assess the course objectives.
-The different examination instruments allow a balance of strengths and weaknesses of each method. - b.
+The different examination instruments allow a balance of strengths and weaknesses of each method.

+- b.
 As much as possible, questions should assess higher order thinking and not just a simple recall of information. - c.
 For skills/performance-based assessments, properly constructed checklists and/or rating scales should be used.